-- Practices that performed in the top 50th percentile of Medication Compliance; - Pharmacy costs in comparison to your peers.
+• Practices that performed in the top 50th percentile of Medication Compliance;

+- Pharmacy costs in comparison to your peers.
 Pharmacy cost is calculated at a PMPM level and includes all prescriptions paid for by our pharmacy benefit for any member capitated or attributed to your practice.
-The prescription did not have to be written by a physician within your office.
+The prescription did not have to be written by a physician within your office. - Medicare Advantage HMO/POS/PPO members are measured and ranked separately from commercial HMO/POS/PPO members.
+Therefore, a practice could potentially have two different rankings and two different payments.